openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 *** Fully supported works better in Chrome ***

-Voicetracks must be followed by a media item.
+Voice tracks must be followed by a media item.

 VT Will prompt browser to give access to local microphone